zwimpee/zwimpee.github.io/_posts/06-27-23-lie-groups-manifolds-part2.md

 True
 ```

-## Review of the Verification of the Manifold Property of $S^2$
+## Review of the Verification of the Manifold Property of $$S^2$$

-In this notebook, we have computationally verified that the 2-dimensional sphere $S^2$ is indeed a 2-dimensional manifold.
-We have done this by demonstrating that two different parameterizations of $S^2$ (spherical coordinates and stereographic projection) are equivalent and cover the same set $S^2$.
+In this notebook, we have computationally verified that the 2-dimensional sphere $$S^2$$ is indeed a 2-dimensional manifold.
+We have done this by demonstrating that two different parameterizations of $$S^2$$ (spherical coordinates and stereographic projection) are equivalent and cover the same set $$S^2$$.

 Specifically, we have:

-1. Generated random points on $S^2$ using spherical coordinates.
+1. Generated random points on $$S^2$$ using spherical coordinates.
 2. Transformed these points to the parameters of the stereographic projection.
 3. Transformed these parameters back to spherical coordinates.

-The fact that the original and final spherical coordinates are the same (to within a specified tolerance) confirms that the two parameterizations are equivalent and cover the same set $S^2$.
+The fact that the original and final spherical coordinates are the same (to within a specified tolerance) confirms that the two parameterizations are equivalent and cover the same set $$S^2$$.

 This result is significant because it demonstrates that different choices of local coordinate charts can satisfy the definition of a manifold.
 This is a key property of manifolds and is fundamental to their study in differential geometry and related fields.

 ## Next Steps: Exploring the Torus

-Having explored the manifold properties of the sphere $S^2$, we will next turn our attention to another important 2-dimensional manifold: the torus.
-The torus can be thought of as the Cartesian product of the circle $S^1$ with itself.
+Having explored the manifold properties of the sphere $$S^2$$, we will next turn our attention to another important 2-dimensional manifold: the torus.
+The torus can be thought of as the Cartesian product of the circle $$S^1$$ with itself.
 In the following sections, we will explore the properties of the torus and demonstrate its manifold structure.

 ## The Torus as a 2-Dimensional Manifold

 The torus, often visualized as the shape of a doughnut or an inner tube, is another example of a 2-dimensional manifold.
-It can be thought of as the Cartesian product of the circle $S^1$ with itself, denoted as $S^1 \times S^1$.
+It can be thought of as the Cartesian product of the circle $$S^1$$ with itself, denoted as $$S^1 \times S^1$$.

-We can parameterize the torus using two angles, $\theta$ and $\phi$, which correspond to rotations around the two circular directions of the torus.
-Given a major radius $R$ and a minor radius $r$, the parameterization in Cartesian coordinates is given by:
+We can parameterize the torus using two angles, $$\theta$$ and $$\phi$$, which correspond to rotations around the two circular directions of the torus.
+Given a major radius $$R$$ and a minor radius $$r$$, the parameterization in Cartesian coordinates is given by:

 $$
 \begin{align*}